-Problematic behavior refers to a student's persistent, un-remediated behaviors, attitudes or characteristics that are deemed unacceptable for professionals in training.
+Problematic Behavior refers to a student's persistent, unmediated behaviors, attitudes, or characteristics that are deemed unacceptable for professionals in training.
 Performance anxiety, discomfort with client's diverse lifestyles and/or ethnic backgrounds, and lack of appreciation of agency norms are examples of problematic behaviors that are usually remedied and not likely to progress into impairment status.
-Other problematic behaviors include irresponsibility with regard to class attendance, or missing required supervision or client appointments without notification or without sufficient reason.
-Problematic behaviors are typically more situational and time limited rather than persisting across time and situations and, therefore, are expected to be corrected through counseling and remediation efforts initiated by either Richmont or the student without requiring further disciplinary action.
+Problematic behaviors are typically more situational and time limited rather than persisting across time and situations.
+Therefore, these behaviors are expected to be corrected through counseling and remediation efforts initiated by either Richmont or the student without requiring further disciplinary action, up to and including dismissal.

-Although each situation is different and requires individual assessment, the following factors may indicate that the problem is more serious and may represent a more serious impairment rather than a problematic behavior that is situational:
+Although each situation is different and requires individual assessment, the following factors may indicate that the problem is more serious and may represent a more serious impairment rather than a problematic behavior that is easier to remediate:

-- 1. The student does not acknowledge, understand or address the problematic behavior when it is identified. - 2.
-The problematic behavior is not a reflection of a skill deficit that can be rectified by training. - 3.
-The quality of service delivered by the person is insufficient and cannot be restored or remedied. - The problematic behavior is not restricted to one area of professional functioning - 5.
-The behavior has the potential for ethical or legal ramifications if not addressed. - 6.
+1. The student does not acknowledge, understand, or address the problematic behavior when it is identified.

+2. The problematic behavior is not a reflection of a skill deficit that can be rectified by training.

+3. The quality of service delivered by the person is insufficient and cannot be restored or remedied.

+4. The problematic behavior is not restricted to one area of professional functioning.

+- 5. The behavior has the potential for ethical or legal ramifications if not addressed. - 6.
 A disproportionate amount of attention by training personnel is required. - 7.
-Behavior does not change as a function of feedback. - Behavior negatively affects the public image of Richmont or the training site.
-Interpersonal relationship problems suggest a personality disorder or an untreated mental illness.
+Behavior does not change as a function of feedback. - 8.
+Behavior negatively affects the public image of Richmont or the training site. - 9.
+Interpersonal relationship problems suggest a personality disorder.

-Identification and verification of impairment, failure to demonstrate competence, ethical violations, or problematic behaviors can arise from many sources, including but not limited to the classroom, a faculty member, a clinical supervisor, the student's advisor, a fellow student, or a member of the community.
+Identification and verification of impairment, failure to demonstrate competence, ethical violations, or problematic behaviors can arise from many sources, including, but not limited to, behavior in the classroom, a faculty member, a clinical supervisor, the student's advisor, a fellow student, or a member of the community.
 Both formal and informal interactions provide useful information in determining a student's need for remedial work or suitability for the counseling profession.
 Richmont retains the right to intervene and move toward remediation or dismissal at any point in the student's program in the event of impairment, failure to demonstrate competence, ethical violations, or problematic behaviors.
-In general, a student who is observed to have deficiencies will be invited to discuss the identified deficiencies with his faculty advisor, and a plan of remediation will be developed.
-In the absence of adequate progress, the student who experiences difficulty in these areas will be subject to dismissal.
-Supervisors of clinical work provide evaluations to the Director of Clinical Training, and these also are incorporated into the student's overall performance evaluation.
-A student may be dismissed from a course and/or the Richmont program if the welfare of the student's clientele, prospective clientele, or the functioning of the school or agency is, in the judgment of the University's faculty and administration, in jeopardy as a result of the student's behavior.

-Student Qualifying Evaluation (SQE)
+Student Qualifying Evaluation (SQE) Process

-The Academic Affairs Committee (AAC) for School of Counseling meets in April, August and December.
-All Richmont students are evaluated during this process, although the focus of the clinical component of evaluation is on students who are currently in the clinical sequence.
+The Academic Affairs Committee (AAC) for the School of Counseling meets in May, August, and December for the Student Qualifying Evaluation Process.
+All Richmont students are evaluated during this process, although additional attention is given to students who are currently in the clinical sequence (Helping